FREQUENTLY ASKED QUESTIONS

 For additional resources on configuring ports/routers for multiplayer games, visit PortForward.com

 Note: Disabling a firewall, placing a computer in the DMZ, or opening ports can result in lower security for your network/internet connection.
 By disabling such security measures, it's possible for someone to break into your network and cause harm to your computer and/or obtain personal information from your computer.
 If you choose to disable your network security measures, you do so at your own risk.
-The most secure way to play multiplayer games is through a wired LAN (local area network) and NOT a wireless one.

 Why are the atmosphere physics different from typical flight simulations?